kagarcia1618/Network-Data-Collector/README.md

    python collector.py
    ```

-7. Verify that collected cfg and log data has been stored in `logs` directory.
+7. Verify that the collected cfg and log data has been stored in `logs` directory.

    Log file format:
    ```